ihsn/nada-documentation/src/admin-guide/ui-vs-api.md

 # Administrator interface vs API

-For most catalog maintenance tasks, NADA administrators have two options to maintain their catalog:
+For most catalog maintenance tasks, NADA administrators have two main options:

 -   using the administrator interface, and/or
 -   using the API

 The choice between the two options is not a mutually exclusive one.
 Some tasks are only possible using the administrative interface, or the API (the list of tasks that can only be accomplished with one OR the other option is short and will be reducing over time as the API and interface are further developed).
 The choice will depend on the experience and expertise of the catalog curators (the use of the API requires some expertise in R or Python), the need for automation of tasks (which requires the use of the API solution), and the curators' preferences.
 A good level of expertise in R or Python, combined with the use of the NADAR (for R users) or PyNADA (for Python users) open many opportunities for increased control and efficiency in the maintenance of NADA data catalogs.

 In this documentation, we present both options.
 A section is also devoted to examples of advanced use of the API.
 A collection of Use Cases of the API (in the form of R and Python scripts) is provided in our GitHub repository, as a complement to the NADA demo catalog.
 This Use Cases collection provides example of multiple tasks that catalog administrators will typically want to implement programmatically.